StadtLandNetz/DocuMate/README.md

-# DocuMade
+# DocuMate
-DocuMade is a simple to use and leightweight documentation system using markup.
+DocuMate is a simple to use and leightweight documentation system using markup.

 Easily download the files, save them to your webserver and the system is ready to go.